Making Mr. Right: Plot

 Frankie also develops feelings for the android and befriends Jeff on a lesser level.
 Frankie's mother Estelle Stone, (Polly Bergen) learns from Frankie's ex-boyfriend's mother that Frankie has a doctor boyfriend (Jeff) and expects Frankie to bring him to the wedding of Frankie's sister Ivy Stone.
 Frankie persuades Jeff to come, but Ulysses again absconds from the lab and gate-crashes the wedding.
 Trish's jealous TV-star husband crashes the wedding as well and gets into a fight with Ulysses.
 Ulysses short-circuits and crashes into the swimming pool, turning the occasion into a public relations disaster.
 Frankie is fired from her job and forbidden contact with Ulysses or anyone on the project.
-She then uses her connections with a former client and boyfriend Steve Marcus, a candidate for Congress to attend Ulysses’ launch day in an attempt to say goodbye to Ulysses, but is reprimanded by Jeff and Dr. Ramdas for showing up.
+She then uses her connections with a former client and boyfriend Steve Marcus, a candidate for Congress to attend Ulysses’ launch day in an attempt to say goodbye to Ulysses, but is rebuffed by Jeff and then forced to leave by Dr. Ramdas.
 Ulysses then gives his farewell speech, in which he bemoans humanity's difficulty in forming relationships, both platonic and romantic.

 However, Ulysses appears at Frankie's front door during the launch; Jeff actually presented that final speech himself, having realized his creation has become more empathic than him.
 As the lack of human contact of a seven-year space mission will not be a hardship for him due to asociality, Jeff decided to go into space while the android takes his place on Earth so Ulysses and Frankie (who by now are deeply in love) can be together.